 This article from Vice News does a pretty good job of showing how my old alma mater, RPI, has become an almost perfect example of all the things that have gone wrong with college education in America.
-Overpaid executives, growing tuition, growing student-to-faculty ratios, grouping administrator-to-faculty ratios, and so on.
+Overpaid executives, growing tuition, growing student-to-faculty ratios, growing administrator-to-faculty ratios, and so on.

 If I was a high school senior today, coming from a fairly modest middle-class background, I really don’t think I would want to even consider RPI.
 And if I did want to go there, I don’t think I could afford it, without taking on some crippling student debt.
 Which wouldn’t be worth it, since the quality of the undergraduate education really isn’t good enough to support that kind of high tuition.
 I’d likely get a better education at Rutgers or NJIT.